 A student could propose to study the ways in which archaeologists can use new digital humanities resources.
 The two MALS core courses relevant to this study would be Great Digs (MALS 745000) and Digital Humanities Methods and Practices (MALS 75500).
-These courses, along with other courses selected from MALS and the wider GC catalogue, would enable the student to methods and techniques that could be used to build new digital resources for the study and teaching of archaeology (interactive pedagogy, open scholarship, material analysis of digital objects, comparative approaches to archival texts, and new approaches to archival collections).
-The student’s thesis could concentrate on applications of the methods and techniques of digital humanities to the study and teaching of archaeology.
+These courses, along with other electives selected from MALS and the wider GC catalogue, would enable the student to research methods and techniques that could be used to build new digital resources for the study and teaching of archaeology (interactive pedagogy, open scholarship, material analysis of digital objects, comparative approaches to archival texts, and new approaches to archival collections).
+The student’s thesis/capstone project could concentrate on applications of the methods and techniques of digital humanities to the study and teaching of archaeology.

 Fashion Studies and Biography, Autobiography, and Memoir

 A student could propose a track that focused on the business of fashion and the role of the individual in the production of modern day fashion from a biographical and business perspective.
 Many major fashion lines are linked to brands focused on individual designers (e.g., Alexander McQueen, Tom Ford, Stella McCartney).
 The student could choose courses that would help explore the relationship of the lives of individual designers to the brands and business practices that are built using their images.

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.

 Students' contact for Individualized Studies research is reference librarian Alycia Sellie.